 As an organization that performs services over the water, having marine liability insurance can come in handy.
 For example, your policy would cover any damage that occurs during loading or unloading, or from unsafe wharf conditions.

 You may be wondering if your business actually needs commercial marine insurance or if you can get by without it.
 While it is true that a commercial marine insurance policy will result in an extra payment, the amount that you will save with one just claim far outweighs this cost.

 Any business involved in the maritime industry, such as gaming vessels, cargo ships, cruise ships, terminal operators, stevedores, tug and tow boats, mega yachts, and passengers’ boats can benefit from having a policy.
 If you are not sure if you should acquire a commercial marine insurance policy, speak with an experienced specialty insurance broker.

 Today, there are countless laws and policies that govern how commercial vessels and cargo are transported to ensure that products and people remain safe on the water.
 Unfortunately, certain risks still remain despite strict safety regulations.
 Transporters are not able to control hazards like cross border conflicts, pirates, and natural occurrences that may develop while performing their duties.

 Without the proper protection, your business could face a number of financial hardships.
 That is why many businesses in the industry rely on commercial marine insurance.
-For more information about commercial marine insurance or to acquire a policy, speak to an experienced specialty insurance broker at the offices of JMG Insurance Agency by calling 1.844.304.7332 or by requesting a quote online.
+For more information about commercial marine insurance or to acquire a policy, speak to an experienced specialty insurance broker at the offices of JMG Insurance Corp by calling 1.844.304.7332 or by requesting a quote online.